loading...

 Even if you’re a non-hiker, you’ll want to allow a bit of time on some of the easier trails, as there’s a lot to see and learn.

-Moderate to serious hikers will likely want to plan on a visit to Wasson Peak, the highest mountain in the TMD, and that’s a good 3 to 5 extra hours, best done early so you beat the heat.
+Moderate to serious hikers will likely want to plan on a visit to Wasson Peak, the highest mountain in the Tucson Mountain District, and that’s a good 3 to 5 extra hours, best done early so you beat the heat.
+The same goes for the Tanque Verde Trail in the Rincon Mountain District.
+The entire trail is too long to do in a day, but you can pick a good stopping point and turn around when you wish.

 To Be Active